M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Introduction

 Given the recent success and increasing impact of deep learning, there has been significant work on improving the fundamental technical tools underpinning its progress.
 One such tool is the ability to estimate the local geometry of the loss function for deep models, which often comes in the form of estimates for second-order (Hessian) information.
 Such information is critical in several settings, such as neural network optimization and pruning.

-Directly using Hessian information in the context of deep learning is infeasible: for example, just storing the Hessian matrix for the standard ResNet50 model~\cite{2016-he} would occupy 2.5 Petabytes of memory.
-These constraints have inspired significant work on efficient numerical approximations of the Hessian for deep neural networks, for example the line of work on the K-FAC approximation~\cite{2015-kingma, 2015-martens, 2016-ba, 2019-zheng}, or efficient block-wise approximations~\cite{yao2020adahessian, 2020-singh}.
+Directly using Hessian information in the context of deep learning is infeasible: for example, just storing the Hessian matrix for the standard ResNet50 model~\cite{2016-he} would occupy 2.5 Petabytes.
+These constraints have inspired significant work on efficient numerical approximations of the Hessian for deep neural networks, such as the line of work on the K-FAC approximation~\cite{2015-kingma, 2015-martens, 2016-ba, 2019-zheng}, or efficient block-wise approximations~\cite{yao2020adahessian, 2020-singh}.
 One of the classic approaches, which we focus on in this paper, is the \emph{empirical Fisher}~\citep{1992-hassibi, 1998-amari, amari2016information} approximation to the Hessian, written as:

 where $N$ is the number of samples, $\nabla \ell_i$ denotes the gradient w.r.t. the $i$th sample at the given point, and $\cdot$ is the outer product of individual gradients, which we view as column vectors.